PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 ### Adding Support for Page Navigation

-As you recall, you cannot display Power BI report page tabs to the user in a multi-language report because page tabs in a Power BI report do not support localization.
+As you recall, you cannot display page tabs to the user in a multi-language report because page tabs in a Power BI report do not support localization.
 Therefore, you must provide some other means for users to navigate from page to page.
 This can be accomplished using a design technique where you add shapes to a report which act as buttons.